libp2p/specs/addressing/README.md

 The libp2p [circuit relay protocol][relay-spec] allows a libp2p peer to relay traffic between two peers who could otherwise not communicate directly.

-Once a relay connection is established, peers can accept incoming connections through the relay, using a `p2p-circuit` address.
+Once a connection to the relay is established, peers can accept incoming connections through the relay, using a `p2p-circuit` address.

 Like the `ws` WebSocket multiaddr protocol the `p2p-circuit` multiaddr does not